DigitalTrustProtocol/DWoTR/Trust.md

 The Churn Effect
 ----------------
 The churn effect refers to the rate at which users leave a product or service over time.
-In the context of the Decentralized Web of Trust Reputation (DWoTR) system, churn could be driven by a variety of factors.
+In the context of the DWoTR system, churn could be driven by a variety of factors.
 For example, if users are not satisfied with the services provided by the DWoTR system, they may be more likely to leave and seek out alternative solutions.
 Similarly, if users feel that the benefits of using the DWoTR system are not sufficient to justify the costs or effort required, they may be more likely to churn.

 The churn effect can have negative impacts on the DWoTR system in several ways.
 First, a high churn rate could lead to a decline in the number of users on the platform, which could in turn reduce the overall value of the DWoTR system.
 This could make it more difficult for the system to achieve a critical mass of users and reach the point where the network effect becomes strong.
 Second, a high churn rate could lead to a decline in the number of trust relationships within the DWoTR system, as users leave and their connections are lost.
 This could reduce the overall level of trust within the system, making it less useful and valuable for users.